 Wonder by RJ Palacio

 Had super high hopes for this book!
 I had it on my TBR list for at least a year now and I finally picked it up on a whim at Target a few weeks ago.
 I started it last week because I wanted to read something outside but I didn’t want to read it on my phone (which is where I read 99% of my e-books).
 I picked up WONDER because I wanted something easy and quick to get through.
 I did enjoy it, don’t get me wrong, but I do think I hyped it up a lot in my head.
 This book is written for children, which was sort of hard for me to keep in mind at times.
 I did really enjoy it though and can’t wait for the movie to premiere!
 4.5/5

-Before you go here’s a quick note about Book of the Month:
+Before you go here’s a quick note about Book of the Month (not sponsored):

 BOTM is a book subscription box that brings you the latest new releases for only $9.99/month.
 If you sign up using my code you’ll get your first month for $1 and I’ll get a free book!
 It’s a total win/win.
 I’m not being sponsored by them (although I’d like to be — hey!) but they’re just an awesome way to get cheap books.
-Everything is a hardcover which is awesome.
-You can add more books to your box every month for just $9.99 so you’re getting hardcovers for at least $5 off prices you’ll find at Target, etc but usually more!
+Everything is a hardcover!
+You can add more books to your box every month for just $9.99 so you’re getting hardcovers for at LEAST $5 off prices you’ll find at Target!
+Sign up here using my link!

 That’s all I have for now!
 12 freakin’ books.
 I’m so excited and I really hope I can stay on track to hit 25 this year!
 I’m currently reading SIX STORIES by Matt Wesolowski (e-book) and I’m about to start INTO THE WATER by Paula Hawkins (hardcover, also from BOTM!).
 What have you read recently?

 More book posts: